 Good health begins with healthy communities that have access to healthy foods, safe places for children to play, and positive activities for teens.
-Communities must also have access to a health care system with programs to prevent, screen for, and treat conditions such as asthma, obesity, cancer, domestic violence, and substance abuse.
-MGH is committed to creating healthy communities in the towns and neighborhoods it serves.
+Communities must also have access to a health care system with programs to prevent, screen for, and treat conditions such as asthma, obesity, cancer, domestic violence, and substance abuse. to achieve these ends takes a collaborative approach.
+A collaborative process

-The process starts with assessing the needs of the community through a participatory approach, identifying priority health challenges, then determining which evidence-based approaches will most effectively meet the community’s needs.
+The process starts with assessing the needs of the community through a participatory engagement, identifying priority health challenges, then determining which evidence-based approaches will most effectively meet the community’s needs.

-CCHI carries out its work in Chelsea, Revere, and Charlestown, where MGH has maintained healthcare centers for more than 40 years.
+CCHI carries out its work in Chelsea, Revere, and Charlestown, where MGH has maintained health care centers for more than 40 years.
 CCHI programs also work with Boston youth and special populations such as the elderly, homeless, immigrants, and refugees to improve their health status.
-For 15 years, CCHI has partnered with the communities it serves to assess needs and create more than 35 programs that:
+Since 1995, CCHI has partnered with the communities it serves to assess needs and create more than 35 programs that:

 - Reduce and prevent substance abuse